input-output-hk/scrypto/README.md

   val op3 = Insert(key3, Longs.toByteArray(30))
 ```

-* Prover applies the three modifications to the empty tree, obtains the first batch proof, and announces the next digest `digest1`
+* The prover applies the three modifications to the empty tree, obtains the first batch proof, and announces the next digest `digest1`.

 ```scala
   prover.performOneOperation(op1) // Returns Success(None)